Free HOA Guide · No Email Required

 💰 Are you sure your master policy limits match your replacement cost — not your market value?

 This is the single most expensive mistake HOA boards make.
 Market value includes land, location, and demand.
 Replacement cost is what it would cost to rebuild the physical structure at today’s construction prices.
-Many associations set their policy limits to their property’s assessed or market value, which can be 30–50% lower than actual replacement cost.
-After a total loss, the association is left with a gap measured in millions.
+Many associations set their policy limits to their property’s assessed or market value, which can fall meaningfully below actual replacement cost.
+After a total loss, the association is left with a gap that becomes a special assessment, a reserve drawdown, or a fiduciary exposure question at the next board meeting.

 How to fix this: Get an independent replacement cost appraisal every 3–5 years.
 Don’t rely on your carrier’s estimate or your tax assessment.
 Apply an inflation guard endorsement between appraisals.